Babar Sattar

+President of Pakistan transferred him from Islamabad High Court to Peshawar High Court on recommendations of Judicial Commission of Pakistan on 29 April 2026.

 Education

 He is a graduate of Cadet College Hasan Abdal.
 Sattar, a Rhodes Scholar, pursued his Master of Laws (LL.M.) at Harvard Law School.

 Career

 Before joining the judiciary, he had a diverse background as a lawyer, law professor, and regular contributor to various platforms, including Medium, Dawn, The News International, Geo News, and The Friday Times.

 He received the recommendation for the position of Additional Judge from the Judicial Commission of Pakistan (JCP), led by then Chief Justice of Pakistan Gulzar Ahmed, on 3 December 2020.

 The President of Pakistan, Arif Alvi, approved his appointment as an additional judge on 30 December 2020.

 On 8 December 2021, the JCP endorsed his promotion to the permanent judge position at the IHC.